 A graduate of Duke University, Danielle Hickox Moore is a director of the Fortin Foundation of Florida and the Barker Welfare Foundation.
 Recently elected to the Town Council, Dani has served the Town of Palm Beach in several capacities through the years and is active in many charitable organizations.
 A recipient of several prestigious awards for her efforts, she is also a licensed Realtor Associate with Brown Harris Stevens and has two daughters, Lesly and Alexandra.

-Enid Pollak moved to Florida from Chicago in 2000 following a long marketing FELLOWSHIP INITIATIVES DESIGNED TO INSPIRE AND ENGAGE YOUNG PEOPLE ESSAY CONTEST WINNERS HONORED Essay Contest chair Rosalie Franks and her committee reviewed more than 600 essays submitted on the topic.
+Enid Pollak moved to Florida from Chicago in 2000 following a long marketing career at Sears and then at a wholesale lighting company, where she served as Vice President of Sales and Marketing.
+Among her activities, she has been involved with the national World Affairs Council for many years.
+Enid has two sons, Mitchell, an orthopedic surgeon in Coral Springs, and Michael, who lives in Denver and owns the Rolex store in Las Vegas and a chain of jewelry stores in the West.
+ESSAY CONTEST WINNERS HONORED Essay Contest chair Rosalie Franks and her committee reviewed more than 600 essays submitted on the topic.
 "What does it mean to be a moral person?" for the 2015 competition.
 The annual contest is open to all middle and high school students in public and private schools in Palm Beach County.
 In addition to cash prizes, the top three students in each division received Tourneau watches, and their teachers received gift cards from Staples.
 All the students received framed certificates, and Honorable Mention recipients also received journals.